Do you or your partner frequently snore during sleep? Do you wake up feeling groggy and unrested?

 What is the best sleeping position if I have sleep apnea?

 Sleeping on your smile or your stomach can prevent sleep apnea symptoms.
-You can experience airway blockages if you sleep on your back.
+If you sleep on your back, it can cause airway blockages.
 Sleeping on an incline or with your head elevated can also prevent sleep apnea.
-If you have heartburn, it’s best to sleep on your left rather than your right.
+If you have heartburn, sleeping on your left rather than right is best.

 Schedule a Consultation Today